macrolit/globaloe/README.md

 ## Dedicated file explorer

 - **Encrypted Index**
-  File names are simply not present as in usual files and stored instead in YAML frontmatter and an encrypted index file (file explorer index)
+  File names are simply not present as in usual files and stored instead in YAML frontmatter and written to an encrypted index file (file explorer index)

 - **When entering password**
   An index from encrypted file contents in the vault is decrypted at password enter event and utilised for a content view table with actual file names